SahilKDas/Eloi/README.md

 cached verdict, update its security intelligence and rescan the file.

-The engine uses iterative deepening, aspiration-window PVS/alpha-beta, TT-backed quiescence, a compact four-way table with packed moves and normalized mate scores, reversible in-place search moves, and TT-reconstructed principal variations.
+The engine uses iterative deepening, aspiration-window PVS/alpha-beta, TT-backed quiescence, compact four-way transposition tables with packed moves and normalized mate scores, reversible in-place search moves, and TT-reconstructed principal variations.
+Position state keeps a readable mailbox synchronized with cached piece/color bitboards, occupancy, king squares, Zobrist identity, and NNUE accumulators.
+Precomputed attacks and passed-pawn masks avoid repeated board scans; sliding attacks use runtime BMI2 PEXT tables when available and a portable scalar fallback otherwise.
+NNUE updates similarly dispatch to AVX2 when available without making AVX2 a hard runtime requirement.

 Move ordering combines killer, butterfly, capture, continuation, and countermove history with static exchange evaluation.
-Guarded verified null move, ProbCut, razoring, futility and late-move pruning, singular/selective extensions, volatility-aware LMR, and an incrementally updated quantized NNUE complete the search.
-Every calculated move uses exactly three deterministic Lazy-SMP lanes.
-Eloi exposes a fixed UCI `Threads` value of 3; it cannot claim more processors or be configured to use fewer.
+Guarded verified null move, ProbCut, razoring, futility and late-move pruning, singular/selective extensions, volatility-aware LMR, and the incrementally updated quantized NNUE complete the search.
+Every calculated move uses exactly three persistent, deterministic cooperative search lanes.
+Root work is split among them, each lane has private TT storage within the single configured hash budget, and UCI, GUI, and native Lichess sessions reuse their searcher instead of recreating its threads and tables every move.
+Eloi exposes a fixed UCI `Threads` value of 3;
+it cannot claim more processors or be configured to use fewer.

 Eloi has a deliberate opening personality.
 As White it forces the Italian Game with `1.e4 e5 2.Nf3 Nc6 3.Bc4` whenever Black permits it.
 As Black it forces the Nimzo-Indian with `1.d4 Nf6 2.c4 e6 3.Nc3 Bb4` whenever White permits it.
-An embedded position graph with 8,000-plus weighted edges across ECO A00-E99 supplies sound fallbacks and variations; transpositions merge into shared nodes instead of duplicating branches.
+An embedded position graph with 5,480 nodes and 8,092 weighted edges across ECO A00-E99 supplies sound fallbacks and variations;
+transpositions merge into shared nodes instead of duplicating branches.
 No runtime database is needed.

 ## Search-depth limits